I am happy to report that two of my three nonhuman life companions are documented Emotional Support Animals, more commonly known as ESAs.

 Today, all too often it does.

-Today we impose much stricter divisions on who can serve whom in what ways and which species are eligible/capable and which are not.
-The most obvious example is in the service animal category, because to date human understanding there revolves around training an animal to do a specific job at some undetermined future point in time only if and as it may be needed.
+Today we impose much stricter divisions on who can serve whom in what ways and which species are eligible/capable and which are neither.
+The most obvious example is in the service animal category, because to date human understanding there revolves around training an animal to do a specific job at some undetermined future point in time as needed.

 Speaking of SA training, when it came time for my parents to document our family’s dachshund, Flash Gordon, this very issue arose right away.
 In another recent blog post here I shared the full story of how (we think) Flash saved my dad’s life.
 Flash didn’t just do this once, either.
 He did it nearly every night for several weeks before we caught on and made a doctor’s appointment for Dad.

 However, Flash isn’t registered as a service animal, even though he was clearly providing more than, or other than, pure emotional support.
 The reason was, he wasn’t trained to body slam the bed and wake Dad up before his rapidly falling blood pressure stopped his heart and killed him.
 No one ever trained Flash to do that.
 He just did it, night after night after night until we took action.
 Then he stopped and hasn’t done it since.

 So his badge reads “Emotional Support Animal,” not “Service Animal.”

 But you take my meaning.
 It is a fine line.
 I also have a number of friends on social media whose non-dog pet animals have learned on their own how to do important service-oriented tasks like alerting them to an oncoming faint, seizure or diabetic episode.
 But because these animals do not meet the species criteria (domestic dog, miniature horse) and they were not formally trained by someone other than the animal’s owner/carer to do these tasks, they do not qualify to become an SA – even if they meet all the other criteria (calm, polite, potty-trained, et al).

 This is just where we are at right now in our intellectual evolution.